 Can the police take my cell phone if they are investigating a crime?

 The police can seize anything that you have with you for investigating purposes if there’s an arrest.
 But, they can’t ask for your passcode.
 Your phone should be clearly password-protected so that they can’t have easy access to it.
-They now have systems that will allow them to download everything on your smartphone.
+Also, understand that they now have systems that will allow them to download everything on your smartphone.
 We don’t want that happening.
 The law is in a constant flux about this issue, because people realize now that everything in your life is now stored on this phone.

 Dale Carson Law is dedicated to protecting the rights of individuals.